Preparing document for printing:

 Including the Alignment in Text-processor documents

-.ps file which needs to be converted to
+.ps) needs to be

-.eps as
+.eps) as

 described in "How do I convert PostScript to EPS?" of page